Chargers rally to beat turnover-prone Chiefs 30-24 in KC - KESQ

 They used a 12-play, 75-yard drive to start the second half that ended with a short TD throw to Jody Fortson.
 A 10-play, 70-yard drive then ended with Edwards-Helaire catching a TD pass.

-Los Angeles answered with a 75-yard touchdown drive, converting on fourth down along the way, but Mahomes conjured some more magic in marching his team 72 yards and finding Mecole Hardman for another go-ahead touchdown.
+LA answered with a 75-yard drive, converting on fourth down along the way and ending with a TD pass to Williams.
+But Mahomes conjured some more magic in marching his team 72 yards and finding Mecole Hardman for another go-ahead touchdown.

 The Chargers had a chance to regain the lead from the Kansas City 1, but an illegal shift penalty took away a TD pass.
-Los Angeles kicked a tying field goal — the first time in 13 red-zone trips this season the Chiefs had not allowed a touchdown.
+Los Angeles had to kick a tying field goal — the first time in 13 red-zone trips this season the Chiefs had not allowed a touchdown.

-The Chargers made sure to find the end zone the next time they were down there.

-“Any loss is a gut punch.
-We could have been playing any team,” Edwards-Helaire siad.
-“The two most important letters in this game are ‘L’ and ‘W.’ If you’re not getting Ws, you’re getting Ls, and that’s not a good feeling.”

 CALL IT EVEN